wmichalska/MuseSignals/README.md

 # MuseSignals

 MuseSignals is a web application using spring boot.
-It is created to collect samples from EEG device: [Muse 2 (Interaxion)] connected to [Mind Monitor].
+It was created to collect samples from EEG device: [Muse 2 (Interaxion)] connected to [Mind Monitor].
 It is using [OSCP5 library].
-I have made this app for my student project on Wroclaw University of Science and Technology.
+I have made this app as a project on Wroclaw University of Science and Technology.

 ![](https://img.mdpi.org/data/wroclaw-uni-science-tech.png)